Research · Summary

 Key Findings

-Labour effects are real but bounded, and concentrated at career entry.
-Brookings' March 2026 synthesis finds no aggregate displacement through 2024–2025 but a 16% employment decline for workers aged 22–25 in AI-exposed occupations.
-The Harvard Business School displacement-complementarity study finds a 24% reduction in automatable skills per firm per quarter post-ChatGPT against a 15% increase in augmentation-exposed roles.
-The 'Crashing Waves vs Rising Tides' preprint shows capability gains arriving broadly across task durations rather than as abrupt occupational displacement.
-Sources: Brookings Institution (2026) (↗); Harvard Business School Working Paper (2024) (↗); arXiv (2026) (↗)
+Labour effects are real but concentrated at the entry level.
+Brookings' 2026 synthesis found no aggregate displacement through 2024–2025 but a 16% employment decline for workers aged 22–25 in AI-exposed occupations, which Brynjolfsson, Chandar and Chen call "canaries in the coal mine".
+The Harvard Business School study found a 24% quarterly reduction in automatable skills per firm post-ChatGPT against a 15% rise in augmentation-exposed roles, with the positive figure concentrated in mid-to-high-skilled work.
+Sources: Brookings Institution (2026) (↗); Harvard Business School Working Paper (2024) (↗)

 Evidence & Data